 Some mismatches are easy to determine.
 If you ask the candidate to describe his preferred work environment and he tells you that he prefers to work alone in his office, for some environments that might be the right answer.

-But, if all of your work is team-based and collaborative, the candidate – and you – are unlikely to have found a good fit.
+But, if all of your work is team-based and collaborative, the candidate, and you, are unlikely to have found a good job or cultural fit.

-Other mismatches are more difficult to catch and some candidate are practiced interviewees.
+Other mismatches are more difficult for an employer to catch and some candidates are very practiced and professional interviewees.
 They know how to blow your socks off in the interview.
 They are emotionally intelligent and quick to catch the nature of the desired responses from your phrasing, expression and body language.
-The goal of every interviewee is to get a job offer so that the choice is in his hands – not yours.
+The goal of every interviewee is to get a job offer so that the choice is in his hands, not in yours.

-Candidate Rejection Letter Example Following a First Interview
+Sample Rejection Letter Following an Interview (Text Version)

 You have not been selected for the position of marketing manager at Twin and Barton, Inc. The interview team appreciates the time you spent coming to the company for your recent interview.